The Eck Museum of Art exhibits both sacred and contemporary art

 More information

-The Eck Museum of Art is open all year round on Tuesdays, Thursdays, and Saturdays (outside the current exhibitions), as well as by appointment.
-Extended opening hours apply in July and August.
+Outside the temporary exhibitions, the Eck Museum of Art is open on Tuesdays, Thursdays, and Saturdays all year round, as well as by appointment.
+Extended opening hours in July and August.

 The permanent exhibition is located on the ground floor, the temporary exhibitions on the first floor, the archive and office on the second floor, and the artists' workshop in the basement.